 We used to love newsletters, didn’t we?
 The rhythm of sending updates, sharing a few ideas, maybe slipping in a photo or a link that made us smile.
 They felt like little care packages in digital form.
 But lately, they get buried, skimmed, or not even opened.
 Inbox fatigue is real.
 Attention spans are shorter than ever.
 And when every email competes for clicks, even the best intentions get lost in the scroll.

-So it’s worth asking: what’s the point of writing a newsletter anymore?
-Maybe it isn’t that newsletters have stopped working.
-Maybe we just need to rethink them—what they are, what they’re for, and what kind of connection they’re meant to create.
+So it is worth asking: what is the point of writing a newsletter anymore?
+Maybe it is not that newsletters have stopped working.
+Maybe we just need to rethink them, what they are, what they are for, and what kind of connection they are meant to create.
 (See Scaling the Blog, Keeping the Thread for where this reflection began.)

 The Newsletter Isn’t Dead.
 It’s Bloated.

 There was a time when newsletters were events.
 Mini-magazines.
-You’d open them with a sense of anticipation, ready to settle in.
+You would open them with a sense of anticipation, ready to settle in.
 They were fewer, slower, and more intentional.
 Today, most newsletters feel like crammed carry-ons.
-Every inch is stuffed with something—product updates, curated links, “thought leadership,” and at least one urgent call to action.
+Every inch is stuffed with something, product updates, curated links, thought leadership, and at least one urgent call to action.
 Somewhere along the way, the newsletter stopped being a note and became a production.

-If we’re truly rethinking newsletters, we have to stop treating them like mini-magazines and start treating them like moments of trust.
-That pressure to “offer big value” every time is a shortcut to burnout.
-We’ve started equating substance with scale, assuming if it isn’t lengthy or data-packed, it isn’t worth sending.
-But readers aren’t looking for more information.
-They’re looking for meaningful direction.
-A good newsletter doesn’t need to summarize your month, drive sales, and perform perfectly in your analytics dashboard.
+If we are truly rethinking newsletters, we have to stop treating them like mini-magazines and start treating them like moments of trust.
+That pressure to offer big value every time is a shortcut to burnout.
+We have started equating substance with scale, assuming if it is not lengthy or data-packed, it is not worth sending.
+But readers are not looking for more information.
+They are looking for meaningful direction.
+A good newsletter does not need to summarize your month, drive sales, and perform perfectly in your analytics dashboard.
 It only needs to do one thing: make someone glad they opened it.

 Newsletters as Signal, Not Noise

 What if we stopped thinking of newsletters as publications and started thinking of them as signals?
-A signal doesn’t explain everything.
+A signal does not explain everything.
 It simply says, this way.
-It’s a trail marker, not a travel guide.
-When you send a newsletter, you’re not responsible for telling the whole story.
-You’re pointing toward something worth noticing—an idea, an observation, a small shift in perspective.
+It is a trail marker, not a travel guide.
+When you send a newsletter, you are not responsible for telling the whole story.
+You are pointing toward something worth noticing, an idea, an observation, a small shift in perspective.

 In the age of TL;DR, sharp and sincere beats long and comprehensive.
-People don’t need more from you; they just need one good thought.
-That’s what rethinking newsletters really means—fewer words, more care, sharper intent.
+People do not need more from you; they just need one good thought.
 That reframe alone changes everything.
 A newsletter becomes a conversation again, not a broadcast.
 It becomes something closer to its original purpose: connection through care.

 Three Lightweight Formats That Work Today

-There isn’t one right way to write a newsletter, but three formats seem to thrive in this current attention landscape.
+There is not one right way to write a newsletter, but three formats seem to thrive in this current attention landscape.
 Think of them not as templates, but as different ways to send a signal depending on your energy and intent.

-What I’m building: a post about how to rethink your newsletter for the TL;DR era.
+What I am building: a post about how to rethink your newsletter for the TL;DR era.

-What I’m reading: a study about how open rates change when you reduce frequency.
+What I am reading: a study about how open rates change when you reduce frequency.

-What I’m thinking about: why shorter messages sometimes feel more personal.
+What I am thinking about: why shorter messages sometimes feel more personal.

-I sent a single-sentence email about a podcast I loved last week, and it got more replies than anything I’ve sent all year.
-Maybe it isn’t about how much we say, but how close it feels to a real conversation.
+I sent a single-sentence email about a podcast I loved last week, and it got more replies than anything I had sent all year.
+Maybe it is not about how much we say, but how close it feels to a real conversation.

 Forest View zooms out.
-It’s a big-picture thought with no links, no fluff—just one deep reflection.
-Imagine sending a postcard from the future you’re building:
+One big-picture thought with no links, no fluff, just one deep reflection.
+Imagine sending a postcard from the future you are building.

-If your newsletter is a product, don’t sell the features.
+If your newsletter is a product, do not sell the features.
 Share the vision.
 One idea per send.
 Let it breathe.

 Real Life: How I’ve Used Newsletters

-I’ve been writing newsletters since before they were cool.
+I have been writing newsletters since before they were cool.
 When I was a teenager in Rainbow, I used them to communicate across the organization.
 Later, as a team mom for football and baseball, they became lifelines.
-Word of mouth worked fine, but a newsletter made sure everyone got the details—whether by printout or email.
+Word of mouth worked fine, but a newsletter made sure everyone got the details, whether by printout or email.

 When not everyone was online yet, having something tangible mattered.
 You could stick it to the fridge, circle a date, keep track.
-Years later, when I planned a family trip to Paris, I found myself doing it again—creating a newsletter series for twelve family members, many of whom had never traveled abroad.
-Each one had practical tips (passport reminders, etiquette, currency) and a sidebar with “to-do before next update” lists and hotel addresses.
+Years later, when I planned a family trip to Paris, I found myself doing it again, creating a newsletter series for twelve family members, many of whom had never traveled abroad.
+Each one had practical tips, passport reminders, etiquette, currency, and a sidebar with to-do lists and hotel addresses.

-It was my way of making sure no one arrived unprepared, even if they skimmed.
-That’s the power of a newsletter.
-It’s not just a communication tool.
-It’s structure as care.
+It was my way of making sure no one arrived unprepared, even if they only skimmed it.
+That is the power of a newsletter.
+It is not just a communication tool.
+It is structure as care.
 It lets you speak to people with different needs and attention spans in one cohesive space.
-(See Pre-Boarding the Brain for a real-life example of how newsletters can create readiness and calm before big experiences.)

-And in some ways, that’s what this blog is too—a collection of small signals, process snapshots, and notes shared not because I need to say everything, but because something here might help someone else.
+And in some ways, that is what this blog is too, a collection of small signals, process snapshots, and notes shared not because I need to say everything, but because something here might help someone else.

 What AI Can (and Can’t) Do

-It can repurpose a blog post into a short newsletter blurb, draft a handful of subject lines to test tone, or turn voice notes into cleaner one-liners.
-But it can’t replicate the lived rhythm of your thinking.
-It can’t replace the subtle warmth in how you sign off or the pause you take before hitting send.
-The point isn’t to automate connection; it’s to preserve energy so you can show up with more intention when you do write.
-(See AI in Plain Clothes, coming soon.)
+AI can repurpose a blog post into a short newsletter blurb, draft a handful of subject lines to test tone, or turn voice notes into cleaner one-liners.
+But it cannot replicate the lived rhythm of your thinking.
+It cannot replace the subtle warmth in how you sign off or the pause you take before hitting send.
+The point is not to automate connection; it is to preserve energy so you can show up with more intention when you do write.

 The Emotional Core of a Newsletter

 When you strip away the formatting, the platform, and the analytics, a newsletter is a letter.
-That’s what most of us forget.
-It’s not a performance; it’s a presence.
-You’re writing to someone, not everyone.
-That’s what gives it emotional gravity.
-Whether it’s five sentences or five paragraphs, the question is the same: does it feel like care?
+That is what most of us forget.
+It is not a performance; it is a presence.
+You are writing to someone, not everyone.
+Whether it is five sentences or five paragraphs, the question is the same: does it feel like care?

-That’s the quiet metric that matters most—not open rates, but resonance.
+That is the quiet metric that matters most, not open rates, but resonance.
 Did someone write back?
 Did it spark a thought?
 Did it help them breathe a little easier?
-Those are the signals worth tracking.

 Reclaiming What a Newsletter Can Be

-If you’ve been feeling that tension—the urge to write but the exhaustion of trying to do it perfectly—start smaller.
+If you have been feeling that tension, the urge to write but the exhaustion of trying to do it perfectly, start smaller.
 Send one note, one thought, one thing you noticed that someone else might too.
-That’s all it takes to build trust in the inbox again.
+That is all it takes to build trust in the inbox again.